Asheq/public-notes/vim/bugs-and-request.md

         - set showbreak=>
         - Decrease window width to make text wrap
         - visually select line entire line `0v$` or `V`
+        ```

-- [neovim only] Default neovim colorscheme
+- [neovim only] Default neovim color scheme
-    - Causes NonText highlight group (and linked Whitespace highlight group ) to "disappear" inside Visual selection.
+    - Causes `NonText` highlight group (and linked `Whitespace` highlight group ) to "disappear" inside Visual selection.
-    - StatusLineNC highlight group background is same as CursorLine.
-StatusLineNC background is probably better as being same as Visual
+    - `StatusLineNC` highlight group background is same as `CursorLine`. `StatusLineNC` background is probably better as being same as Visual

 - Pasting non-whole lines with `p` or `P` should keep the cursor at the beginning of the pasted text since `gp` and `gP` already puts it on the other side.